SajjadMazhar/Broomees_assignment/README.md

 ## server
 make sure you have PostgreSQL installed in your machine.
-- open terminal in server directory
+- open terminal in /server directory
 - do,
 ```bash
 $ npm install